LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

 3. Launch 'jack_netsource' on the master JACK to connect your slave:
 `jack_netsource -H <slave jack hostname>`

 You're set !
 If you've used NetJack's defaults, you should have 2 playback ports, 2 capture ports, 1 midi in and 1 midi out running between the master and the slave.
-Go ahead, launch a few clients and give your NetJack it's first drive.
+Go ahead, launch a few clients and give your NetJack its first drive.

 You can run qjackctl or any other patchbay on the slave to connect things, when all is running.